DenJens/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

        }
    }

-Then, update your ``global.asax.cs`` file as described below. :doc:`It is important <../background-processing/processing-background-jobs>` to call the ``Stop`` method of the ``BackgroundJobServer`` class instance, and it is also important to start Hangfire server in environments that don't have auto-start feature enabled (for example, on development machines) also.
+Then, update your ``global.asax.cs`` file as described below. :doc:`It is important <../background-processing/processing-background-jobs>` to call the ``Stop`` method of the ``BackgroundJobServer`` class instance, and it is also important to start Hangfire server in environments that do not have auto-start feature enabled (for example, on development machines) also.

 .. code-block:: c#